Superman 64: Release

 NPD Group data reported that Superman was a top-ten seller in North America during the weeks of June 1999.
 In July of that same year, Titus announced that Superman had become the third best-selling game for the N64.
 Over 500,000 units were sold.
 Eric Caen projected in 1998 that sales would reach around a million.
-Titus also reported that consumer feedback, obtained through a mail-in registration, was "overwhelming[ly] positive," with "more than 70% of Superman's target audience, aged 6 to 11 years, rating the game as an 'A' title".
+Titus also reported that consumer feedback, obtained through a mail-in registration, was "overwhelming[ly] positive", with "more than 70% of Superman's target audience, aged 6 to 11 years, rating the game as an 'A' title".

 Critical response

 Upon release, Superman 64 was claimed to be one of the worst games of all time by critics.
-Matt Casamassina of IGN suggested that it was "executed so poorly that it actually serves to butcher the reputation of the prominent action hero."
-Casamassina speculated that the developer had not "put forth any priorities for this title other than to finish it," commenting that the game had a "rushed, careless feel."
-Critics from Electronic Gaming Monthly noted the wasted potential of a game based on the Superman animated series, citing a "great story, interesting characters, plenty of villains," and the opportunity to fight criminals in 3D landscapes.
+Matt Casamassina of IGN suggested that it was "executed so poorly that it actually serves to butcher the reputation of the prominent action hero".
+Casamassina speculated that the developer had not "put forth any priorities for this title other than to finish it", commenting that the game had a "rushed, careless feel".
 The multiplayer modes received slightly better reviews than the single-player story mode, although issues with slowdown and difficulty controlling the space pod were noted.